Brass Knuckles (album): Singles

-The first single was believed to be "Cut It Out" which features rappers Pimp C and Sean P of YoungBloodZ, but was later confirmed to be "Wadsyaname", which was released digitally on August 21, 2007.
-However, because of the pushed release dates from October 16, 2007 and on, the first official single was changed to "Party People", which features Fergie.
+"Cut It Out," featuring rappers Pimp C and Sean P of YoungBloodZ and released in 2007, was initially rumored to be the album's first single.
+However, it was later confirmed as a promotional track, with "Wadsyaname," released digitally on August 21, 2007, ultimately taking its place as the official lead single.
+Originally intended as a standalone track rather than a single from the album, it was produced and released primarily to fulfill contractual obligations with Universal Motown, with whom Nelly had been in dispute over payments for some time.
+"Wadsyaname," produced by Tha Bizness, was later included as a bonus track on the Japanese edition of Brass Knuckles.

+Beset by long delays, "Party People" featuring Fergie was eventually seclected as the lead single from Brass Knuckles.
 It was released on March 18, 2008 and peaked at number forty on the US Billboard Hot 100 and number fourteen on the UK Singles Chart.
 The album's second single "Body on Me", which features Akon and Ashanti, was released on June 9, 2008.
 It peaked at number forty-two on the US Billboard Hot 100 and number three on the UK Singles Chart.
 Just two days later, "Stepped on My J'z", which features Ciara and Jermaine Dupri was released on June 11, 2008.
 It peaked at number ninety on the US Billboard Hot 100.
 After several single releases amid delays, accompanied by noticeable anticipation, the full Brass Knuckles album was released in September 2008.